jjlljj/2DoBox-Pivot/README.md

 * The page should not reload when an task is deleted.
 * The task should be removed from localStorage.
 It should not re-appear on next page load.

-### Changing the quality of an task
+### Changing the Importance of a task

-As we said above, tasks should start out as “swill.”
-In order to change the recorded quality of an task, the user will interact with it from the task list.
+As we said above, tasks should start out as “Normal.”
+In order to change the recorded importance of a task, the user will interact with it from the task list.

 * Each task in the list should include an “upvote” and “downvote” button.
-* Clicking upvote on the task should increase its quality one notch (“swill” → “plausible”, “plausible” → “genius”).
+* Clicking upvote on the task should increase it's importance one notch.
-* Clicking downvote on the task should decrease its quality one notch (“genius” → “plausible”, “plausible” → “swill”).
+* Clicking downvote on the task should decrease its importance one notch.
-* Incrementing a “genius” task or decrementing a “swill” task should have no effect.

 ### Editing an existing task